whokilleddb/ghosted/README.md

 ### Assign process arguments and environment variables

-Before setting assigning process arguments and environment variables, we need to convert our target executable name to a wide-array string
+Before setting assigning process arguments and environment variables, we need to convert our target executable name to a wide-string.

+Then, we need to copy various parameters like into `UNICODE_STRING` structures including: Name/Path of target executable, Current Director, DLL path, and name of the Window.

+Finally, we use the [CreateEnvironmentBlock()](https://learn.microsoft.com/en-us/windows/win32/api/userenv/nf-userenv-createenvironmentblock) function to get the environment variables for the specified user.

+With all of this at hand, we can now call the [RtlCreateProcessParameters(](https://www.freepascal.org/daily/packages/winunits-jedi/jwanative/rtlcreateprocessparameters.html) function to register our own process parameters.

 ## References
 - https://www.elastic.co/blog/process-ghosting-a-new-executable-image-tampering-attack